mossgreen/mossgreen.github.io/_posts/2018-10-21-Spring-Certification-Spring-AOP.md

 - JDK dynamic proxies uses technology found in the Java runtime environment and thus **require no additional libraries**.
 Proxies are created at runtime by generating a class that implements all the interfaces that the target object implements.

-- Thus **any methods** found in the target object but not in any interface implemented by the target object cannot be proxied.

 - JDK dynamic proxies is the **default** proxy mechanism used by Spring AOP.

 CGLIB proxies

 - CGLIB is a third-party library.

-- CGLIB proxies are created by generating a subclass of the class implementing the target object.
-This makes it possible to proxy not only methods implemented in interfaces, but in fact **all public methods** of the class.
+- CGLIB proxies are created by generating a **subclass** of the class implementing the target object.

 - The CGLIB proxy mechanism will be **used** by Spring AOP when the Spring bean for which to create a proxy does **not implement any interfaces**.